Impulse-control disorder: Pyromania

-Sexual compulsion
+Kleptomania

+Kleptomania is characterized by an impulsive urge to steal purely for the sake of gratification.
+In the US, the presence of kleptomania is unknown but has been estimated at 6 per 1000 individuals.
+Kleptomania is also thought to be the cause of 5% of annual shoplifting in the U.S. If true, 100,000 arrests are made in the U.S. annually due to kleptomaniac behavior.

+ICD-11 types

+In common with the DSM-5, the World Health Organization's ICD-11 includes pyromania, kleptomania, and intermittent explosive disorder as impulse control disorders.
+Oppositional defiant disorder and conduct-dissocial disorder are instead listed under "disruptive behaviour or dissocial disorders".
+In contrast, it also includes several other disorders such as compulsive sexual behavior disorder, substance-induced impulse control disorders, gambling disorder, gaming disorder, body-focused repetitive behavior disorders (hair pulling, skin picking, etc.) and compulsive buying–shopping disorder, as forms of impulse control disorders.

+Compulsive sexual behavior disorder

 Sexual compulsion includes an increased urge in sexual behavior and thoughts.
 This compulsion may also lead to several consequences in the individual's life, including risky partner selection, increased chance for STIs and depression, as well as unwanted pregnancy.
 There has not yet been a determined estimate of its prevalence due to the secretiveness of the disorder.
 However, research conducted in the early 1990s in the United States gave prevalence estimates between 5–6% in the U.S. population, with male cases being higher than female.

-Internet addiction

-The disorder of Internet addiction has only recently been taken into consideration and has been added as a form of ICD.
-It is characterized by excessive and damaging usage of Internet with increased amount of time spent chatting, web surfing, gambling, shopping or consuming pornography.
-Excessive and problematic Internet use has been reported across all age, social, economic, and educational ranges.
-Although initially thought to occur mostly in males, increasing rates have been also observed in females.
-However, no epidemiological study has been conducted yet to understand its prevalence.

-Compulsive shopping
+Compulsive buying–shopping disorder

 Compulsive shopping or buying is characterized by a frequent irresistible urge to shop even if the purchases are not needed or cannot be afforded.
 The prevalence of compulsive buying in the U.S. has been estimated to be 2–8% of the general adult population, with 80–95% of these cases being females.
 The onset is believed to occur in late teens or early twenties and the disorder is considered to be generally chronic.